 North to south, the Maine day cruises not to miss (even if you don’t own a boat).

 Each month, Down East editors select our favorite response to “Where in Maine?”
 Here is our favorite letter from the March photo of The Swinging Bridge, Brunswick and Topsham, Maine.

-Can you name this pond-and-mountain pairing?
+Can you name this scrappy mill town?
 Submit your answer here for a chance to win a Down East wall calendar.

 Calling all design enthusiasts!
 We want to see what you’ve been up to.
 Enter the inaugural Maine Homes Design Awards here.

 Opinions, advisories, and musings from the length and breadth of Maine — including a rogue chicken, a Mainer named Jesus Christ, and a new way to “get there from here.”